 Taking care of business

-A power of attorney is a written authorization from you appointing someone to handle your property or financial matters if you should become incapacitated or otherwise unable to manage your own finances.
+A power of attorney is your written authorization appointing someone to handle your property or financial matters if you become incapacitated or otherwise unable to manage your own finances.

 - Make changes to direct deposit, tax withholding, or your address.